-The College is working with the Ministry of Health to expand the scope of practice for pharmacists.
-Specifically, the College has been directed to submit draft regulations that would enable pharmacists to:
+The College is working with the Ministry of Health to expand the scope of practice for pharmacy professionals.
+Specifically, the College has been directed to submit draft regulations that would enable pharmacy professionals to:

 - Administer the flu vaccine to children as young as two years old